 Top Destinations to Visit in Cambodia

-Highlights include the stunning Royal Palace, still home to the King of Cambodia, the National Museum full of fascinating Angkor artifacts and the Wat Phnom temple from which the city gets its name.
+Highlights include the stunning Royal Palace, still home to the King of Cambodia, the National Museum full of fascinating Angkor artefacts and the Wat Phnom temple from which the city gets its name.

 There’s a growing selection of great accommodation and food options around Phnom Penh to suit all budgets.
 The street food we found here provided some of the best meals we had in Cambodia with tasty Khmer Lok Lak being a highlight.